StrawbrryFlurry/tynq/README.md

 # `IEnumerable<T>`

 Exposes a generic set of methods that can be used to enumerate a sequence of elements.
 An `IEnumerable<T>` only needs to implement a single method, `getEnumerator` that returns the enumerator for the sequence.
-Because of language limitations, `IEnumerable<T>` is an abstract class that needs to be extended when creating a custom type that implements `IEnumerable<T>`.
+Because of language limitations, `IEnumerable<T>` is an abstract class that needs to be extended when creating a custom type that should implement `IEnumerable<T>`.
 All native elements are already patched to implement the interface when the package is imported.

 ```ts
 import "@tynq/core";